Kingscourt Stars GAA

 Kingscourt Stars is a Gaelic Athletic Association club from Kingscourt, County Cavan in Ireland.
 They are affiliated to Cavan GAA.
 The club was founded in 1890.
-They are the fourth most successful team in Cavan GAA history, winning 11 Senior Championships, their latest occurring in 2015.
+They are the third most successful team in Cavan GAA history, winning 12 Senior Championships, their latest occurring in 2025.

+They play at O'Raghallaigh Park, named for the Ó Raghallaigh (O'Reilly) clan who formerly ruled East Breifne.